-- A. In exercising Visiting Privileges, the Applicant shall act under the supervision of the Chief of Service, to which he/she is assigned. - B. Visiting Privileges shall not be granted unless the Applicant has an academic appointment with the University, is an employee of the City and County of San

-Francisco, or provides documentation of professional liability coverage in accordance with Section 2.2-,4 of these Bylaws.

-- C. Visiting Privileges shall not be granted unless the Applicant signs an acknowledgment that he/she has received, or been given access to, a copy of the Medical Staff Bylaws and agrees to be bound by them. - D. The Chief of Staff may use his/her discretion to restrict, suspend, or terminate the Visiting Privileges.
-In such an event, the Practitioner shall not be entitled to the procedural rights set forth in Articles 6 and 7 of these Bylaws, or to any other procedural rights, unless such action requires the filing of a report to either the Medical Board of California or the National Practitioner Data Bank. - E. The Chief of Staff shall inform the Governing Body that Visiting Privileges were granted for a patient care need that could not be met by a Member-of the Medical Staff. - E.F.
-All requirements of ZSFG Administrative Policy 22.06 must be met.
+- A. In exercising Visiting Privileges, the Applicant shall act under the supervision of the Chief of Service, to which he/shethe Applicant is assigned. - B. Visiting Privileges shall not be granted unless the Applicant has an academic appointment with the University, is an employee of the City, or provides documentation of professional liability coverage in accordance with Section 2.2.4 of these Bylaws. - C. Visiting Privileges shall not be granted unless the Applicant signs an acknowledgment that he/shethe Applicant has received, or been given access to, a copy of the Medical Staff Bylaws and agrees to be bound by them. - D. The Chief of Staff may use his/herthe Chief's discretion to restrict, suspend, or terminate the Visiting Privileges.
+In such an event, the Practitioner shall not be entitled to the procedural rights set forth in Articles 6 and 7 of these Bylaws, or to any other procedural rights, unless such action requires the filing of a report to either the Medical Board of California or the National Practitioner Data Bank. - E. The Chief of Staff shall inform the Governing Body that Visiting Privileges were granted for a patient care need that could not be met by a Member. - F. All requirements of ZSFG Administrative Policy 22.06 must be met.

-4.4.5.4.
+5.4.
 Emergency Situations

-4.4.1.5.4.1.
+5.4.1.
 Medical Staff Members and Affiliated Professionals

-In the event of an emergency, any Member of the Medical Staff and Affiliated Professionals shall be permitted to do everything reasonable to save the life of a patient or to save a patient from serious harm.
-The Member or Affiliated Professional shall promptly yield such care to a more qualified Member of the Medical Staff when one becomes available.
+A. In the event of an emergency, any Member and Affiliated Professional shall be permitted to do everything reasonable to save the life of a patient or to save a patient from serious harm.
+The Member or Affiliated Professional shall promptly yield such care to a more qualified Member when one becomes available.